Input-output equations and identifiability of linear ODE models: Main results

 \section{Main results}

 In this section, we will state our main results in a condensed form.
 For the detailed statements, see the corresponding theorems in Section~\ref{sec:proofs}.
 In Section~\ref{sec:applications_to_algorithms}, we show how our main results apply to justifying an algorithm computing all identifiable functions of an ODE model.
 In Section~\ref{sec:illust_ex}, we present examples (both of applied and of purely mathematical nature) illustrating the importance and use of the conditions in the statements of our main results.
+Note that, while the first result is restricted to MISO systems, the second and third are applicable to MIMO systems as well.

 \begin{thm}[see Theorem~\ref{thm:linearIO}] If system $\hyperlink{Sigma}{\Sigma}$ as in~\eqref{eq:sigma_lin} has exactly one output, then IO-identifiable functions coincide with identifiable functions. \end{thm}